Blended families and stepfamilies: changing family relationships

 Relationships with grandparents, aunts, uncles and cousins often change after separation and divorce.

-Children usually benefit from contact with extended families, as long as the relationships are positive.
-They like knowing they belong, and that there are lots of people out there who care about them.
-And grandparents can play important roles in supporting children during their parents’ separation or repartnering.
+Children usually benefit from contact with extended families as long as the relationships are positive.
+It’s important for them to feel that they belong and there are plenty of people who care about them.
+And grandparents can support children during their parents’ separation or repartnering.

 Maintaining existing extended family relationships

 Most families find it easier when each parent keeps in contact with their own extended family.
 This means that when children stay with each parent, they see that parent’s extended family.